 Thus when you believe you can’t do something, you automatically shut down the physiological mechanisms that would make it possible.

-Consider our role within Earth’s larger ecosystem.
+Consider our role within Earth’s biosphere.

 How can you leave the world in the best possible condition for others?
 How can you be a steward of your own planet?
 This is what we would ask of your ancestors; it is what your descendants are asking of you.